sdclibbery/tradr/README.md

 x Make sure all bots are setting buy/sell reasons x Do any trade actions need fetch steps?
-No. x Handle throttling fail more gracefully on status page
-* Order tracking show filled orders and show actual profit/loss on orders page x Migrate-add fill-price and fees fields x When getting orders, pass them to the tracker along with a callback that fetches order status from exchange x Tracker gets order status for each order it thinks is open but is missing from the list, and updates if required
+No. x Handle throttling fail more gracefully on status page x Order tracking show filled orders and show actual profit/loss on orders page x Migrate-add fill-price and fees fields x When getting orders, pass them to the tracker along with a callback that fetches order status from exchange x Tracker gets order status for each order it thinks is open but is missing from the list, and updates if required